By Katrina

 How did the Wise card work in practice?

-While we were travelling, we were able to use the card to withdraw cash from ATMs (cash withdrawals are limited to twice month for free with an upper withdrawal limit of $350 per month before you are charged 1.75% per withdrawal).
-We tended not to use a lot of cash as most places we travelled to accepted cards.
+While we were travelling, we were able to use the card to withdraw cash from ATMs (cash withdrawals are limited to twice a month for free, with an upper withdrawal limit of $350 per month before you are charged 1.
+5% per withdrawal).
+We tended not to use a lot of cash, as most places we travelled to accepted cards.

-The main benefit of the Wise card was as a debit card in shops or restaurants.
+The main benefit of the Wise card was as a debit card in ops or restaurants.
 There was no transaction fee as long as we held the correct currency in our Wise Account.
 If we didn’t have the correct currency loaded, Wise would automatically convert to the correct currency from the currency balance held in the account at a low cost.
-Typically this was the mid-market foreign exchange rate and their transaction fee (we calculated this to be around 0.33%).
-It was also possible to move money around in the app, in real time, to ensure we had enough of the required currency for a transaction in store.
+Typically, this was the mid-market foreign exchange rate and their transaction fee (we calculated this to be around 0.33%).
+It was also possible to move money around in the app, in real time, to ensure we had enough of the required currency for a transaction in-store.

 Benefits

-• We avoided some of the significant currency conversion and card transaction costs that are passed on from most banks.
-Moneyhub have a good article on charges for foreign currency transactions with most incurring 1%-3% per transaction.
+- We avoided some of the significant currency conversion and card transaction costs that are passed on from most banks.
+Moneyhub has a good article on charges for foreign currency transactions, with most incurring 1%-3% per transaction.

-We have concluded that using Wise was a better way to travel when needing to use multiple currencies.
-It was convenient and safe; and gave us piece of mind that we could spend in euros, pounds or any other major currencies and get competitive exchange rates every time we needed to switch from one currency to another.
+We have concluded that using Wise is a better way to travel when needing to use multiple currencies.
+It was convenient and safe, and gave us peace of mind that we could spend in euros, pounds, or any other major currencies and get competitive exchange rates every time we needed to switch fr m one currency to another.
 We could keep a track of our spending and didn’t need to worry about dynamic currency conversion rates.
 We would recommend this to others as a travel tip!

 **Disclaimer:** The views and opinions expressed in this article are solely those of the author and do not constitute recommendations or advice from Bradley Nuttall.
 Additionally, they may not accurately reflect the services provided by Wise.